Kotlin/KEEP/proposals/objects-composition.md

 1. Readable for developers who are familiar with C++ private inheritance.
 Moreover, such kind of declaration has similar semantics.

 Cons:
 1. **public** and **internal** visibility modifiers are not allowed.
-Otherwise, these modifiers will break encapsulation and allow client code to see aggregated objects.
+Otherwise, these modifiers will break encapsulation and allow client code to see composite components.
 1. Syntax is not obvious and doesn't show what is happening under the hood